Ashlesha8421/Numpy_Python/README.md

 # Which Language is NumPy written in?
 NumPy is a Python library and is written partially in Python, but most of the parts that require fast computation are written in C or C++.

+# To install NumPy we use :
+      !pip install Numpy

+# To import NumPy we use :
+     from numpy import np